Rhetorical Tools List

 The means of persuasion in classical rhetoric that appeals to the audience’s emotions.

-The closing part of an argument, often with a summary and an appeal to pathos.
+The closing part of an argument, often with a summary and an appeal to logos, ethos, or pathos.

 Figure which represents abstractions or inanimate objects with human qualities, including physical, emotional, and spiritual; the application of human attributes or abilities to nonhuman entities.

-“The heart of America is heavy, the spirit of America is weak.”
-Lyndon Baines Johnson.
+- “The heart of America is heavy; the spirit of America is ” Lyndon Baines Johnson.

 Figure of addition and emphasis which intentionally employs a series of conjunctions (and, or, but, for, nor, so, yet) not normally found in successive words, phrases, or clauses; the deliberate and excessive use of conjunctions in successive words or clauses.